JoBlake/Sailing-Malta-2024/initial_spec.md

 * Create a readme with usage instructions

 ## Update
-* Plot the line black when rpm field is not zero
+* Plot the line solid  when rpm field is zero, otherwise dotted
-* When rpm is zero, plot the line color as a function of the value tws in the jason file.
-Use the CMRmap color map.
-Normalize the tws value to use the full range of the color map
-* insert a legend showing the color of a tws value
+* animate a blue line graphic arrow moving from the start to the end of the tracks.
+The arrow should point away from the twa and the length of the arrow is proportional to the tws
+* animate a green line graphic arrow moving from the start to the end of the tracks.
+The arrow should point towards the cog and the length of the arrow is proportional to the sog
-* display the values for date/time, lat, lon, rpm, and tws in the lower right during the animation
+* display the values for date/time, lat, lon, cog, sog, rpm, and tws in the lower right during the animation
+* display a small legend explainin the arrows
 * Do not overwrite the track during the animation